List of Gladiators UK events: Joust

 A variation on Duel (which is known as Joust in the US series) in which contender and Gladiator were sat on sky bikes that twisted, bucked and spun like a rocking rodeo.
-Both participants had combat clubs with which they attempted to knock each other off.
+Both participants had single-ended "combat clubs" with which they attempted to knock each other off.
 In the Wembley live shows, the bikes were large and only a few feet off the ground and contestants fought using pugil sticks.
 For the televised series, the bikes were made smaller, were further off the ground and combat clubs used.
 Contenders scored 10 points for knocking the Gladiator off or 5 points for remaining on the sky bike for the full 30 seconds.

 A significant majority of games ended in a time limit draw and this event was quickly phased out, making very few appearances before being axed after the 1995 series.
 It wasn't a popular event with fans.
 Many calling for it to be axed from its debut in series 2.